-When choosing Context Specialization courses, students should select courses that directly focus on the society, politics, economics, or culture of particular countries or regions or challenges within a specific thematic area.
-Context Specialization courses must be arranged into a logical three-course set (by region and/or topic) that matches student interests and is approved by Certificate Director(s).
+When choosing Context Specialization courses, students should select courses that directly focus on the society, politics, economics, or culture of particular countries or regions or challenges related to a specific theme or issue.
+Context Specialization courses must be arranged into a logical three-course set (by region and/or theme) that matches student interests and is approved by the Certificate Director(s).
+Only full-credit, graduate level courses in INTS and MFJS, which are approved by the Certificate Director(s) in advance and are not used to meet another Certificate requirement are eligible for this category.
+No MFJS course may be used to meet more than one Certificate requirement.